-New Residential/Small Business Services Connected on Time
+• New Residential/Small Business Services Connected on Time

-In 2015, Niagara-on-the-Lake Hydro connected 96.9% of the 383 requested low-voltage connections (i.e. under 750 volts) for residential and small business customers within the five-day timeline prescribed by the Ontario Energy Board.
+In 2017, Niagara-on-the-Lake Hydro connected 98.94% of the 189 requested low-voltage connections (i.e. under 750 volts) for residential and small business customers within the five-day timeline prescribed by the Ontario Energy Board.
 Niagara-on-the-Lake Hydro technical staff work with our customers at our office or in the field to help make the connection process as easy as possible.

-Scheduled Appointments Met On Time
+• Scheduled Appointments Met On Time

 Niagara-on-the-Lake Hydro schedules specific appointment times with customers.
 It is expected that Niagara-on-the-Lake Hydro staff will keep that appointment except in the event of an emergency.
-One appointment out of 297 was late in 2015 which was a Conservation and Demand Management program appointment.
+No appointments were missed in 2017.